LALALADummdidum/Skill-Scrolls-Mod-for-Skyrim/README.md

   Master Cultist (Dragonborn DLC)
   Falmer Shadowmaster
   Every Member of the dark Brotherhood except for Astrid.
 (The Members dont drop anything if they die during the Normal Dark Brotherhood Questline.
 They only drop if you side with the Penitus Oculatus.)
+  "Normal" Dragons (I was lazy and all of the use the same DeathItem LevelItemList)

 Level 10 Scrolls: